 Call 911 if you have an emergency.

-During snow events, walk all minor crash reports in to the Overland Park Police Department within 72 hours.
-Minor crashes happen when
+During snow events, walk all minor crash reports into the Overland Park Police Department within 72 hours.
+Minor crashes happen when:

 During a typical snow operation, the city’s streets are plowed by two crews working 12-hour shifts.
 Crews follow routes based on street priority.

+Every street in the City is important during snow operations, but streets that move more vehicles and traffic are typically treated and plowed first.
 Strategies can vary by storm, but typically snow crews plow and treat city streets in the following order:

 High traffic volume multi-lane roads such as Metcalf Avenue, College Boulevard and Antioch Road are plowed continuously during snow operations.